What is Quinoa?

 Quinoa [pronounced KEEN-wa] is a gluten-free, high-protein superfood.
 It is an edible seed that comes from the plant Chenopodium quinoa.
 Although quinoa is actually a seed, it is considered a whole grain.

 Quinoa originated amongst populations of the Andean region in South America.
 Traditionally grown on hillside terraces to feed farming families, quinoa cultivation practices changed when the tractor was introduced to the Andes in the 1970s.
-Because tractors could not fit on the terraces, farmers began growing quinoa in flat areas.
+Because tractors could not fit on the terraces, farmers began growing the grain in flat areas.
 In the 1980s, quinoa exportation to the US began.
 Since then, improving technologies and increasing demand have caused an increase in quinoa production and exportation.
 The United Nations called 2013 the “International Year of Quinoa.”

 Quinoa’s popularity stems from its high nutritional value and its ability to grow under harsh conditions.
 It also suits a variety of diets, including gluten-free and plant-based diets.